 Mileage tracking isn’t a once-a-year project — it’s a weekly habit.
 The shoppers who capture the most deductions treat it like part of the shop itself.
 Before you leave, check the app is running.
 After you get home, confirm the trip is logged correctly.
 Two minutes of work per shop day.

-At the end of each month, run a quick mystery shopping mileage total.
-This gives you a running estimate of your annual deduction and helps you spot any gaps before they become a tax-time scramble.
+At the end of each month, run a quick total.
+This gives you a running estimate of your annual deduction and helps you spot gaps before they become a tax-time scramble.
 A shopper doing 250 miles per month is on pace for $2,175 in deductions by year end.
-That’s real money, and it’s yours — as long as you tracked it.
+That’s real money — and it’s yours, as long as you tracked it.

-For a deeper look at everything that goes into mystery shopping taxes — including quarterly estimated payments, other deductions, and Schedule C basics — check out our Mystery Shopping Tax Guide.
+For a deeper look at everything that goes into mystery shopping taxes — including quarterly estimated payments, other deductions, and Schedule C basics — check out our Mystery Shopper Tax Deductions guide.
 And if you want to see how mileage affects your shop-by-shop profitability, our Break-Even Mileage Calculator helps you decide whether a distant shop is even worth the drive.
-Mileage tracking is also a core part of running your mystery shopping like a real business — see how it fits into the full picture in our Back-Office Operations Guide.

 Related resources on Mystery Shop Starter:

-🧮 Break-Even Mileage Calculator — find out how far you can drive before a shop stops being profitable
+🧮 Break-Even Mileage Calculator — see how far you can drive before a shop stops being profitable

 🗂️ Back-Office Operations Guide — the full system for running mystery shopping like a business